TonyVallad/Flask-practice-project/readme.md

 ### **Features**

-- **User Management**: Users can be added through a web form, and a list of all users can be viewed.
+- **User Management**: Users can be added through a web form, and a list of all users can be viewed (accessible only when logged in).
+- **Login/Logout**: Users can log in and log out.
+When logged in, the username is displayed on the top banner, and when logged out, a login button is shown.
+- **Session Management**: Flask-Login is used to manage user sessions.
 - **API**: A simple REST API allows adding users via POST requests and fetching the list of users via GET requests.
 - **Email and Username Validation**:
   - Usernames are validated for uniqueness, and can only contain letters, numbers, and certain special characters.